deconf/Analytics-Insights/readme.txt

 = 4.9.6.1 =
 * Enhancements:
-	* enable anonimization for all hits instead of single hits to avoid false-positives from IP Anonymization checking tools
+	* enable anonymization for all hits instead of single hits to avoid false-positives from IP Anonymization checking tools

 = 4.9.6 =
 * Enhancements: